-When I look back at my childhood, there were a number of big titles that caught my eye and ended up becoming my favorites of all time, from the likes of the Spyro Trilogy, all the way to Grand Theft Auto San Andreas.
-And while the reception to the remakes and remasters of these games has been mixed, for me there is one title that has managed to stay completely true to its original counterpart.
-Destroy All Humans 2: Reprobed is that game, for which we have prepared a detailed review to see if it is worth your time or not.
+When I look back at my childhood, there were a number of big titles that caught my eye and ended up becoming my favorites of all time, from the likes of the Spyro Trilogy all the way to Grand Theft Auto San Andreas.
+And while the reception to the remakes and remasters of these games have been mixed, for me, there is one title that has managed to stay completely true to its original counterpart.
+Destroy All Humans 2: Reprobed is that game for which we have prepared a detailed review to see if it is worth your time or not.

 Destroy All Humans 2: Reprobed gives the original title a run for its money, as Black Forest Games revamps a ton of features ranging from the upgrade system to introducing a variety of accessibility options that were deserving of praise in my time reviewing the game.
 It is safe to acknowledge the fact that the game rises above the odds of modern times, and with a fresh coat of paint on it, Destroy All Humans 2 is a Sandbox shooter that fuels your mind with the same joy and unadulterated fun that you had as a child.

 - Publisher: THQ